-Epcot is one of our favorite parks, even my toddler loves it so we are always seeking all the fun extra things to do with kids.
-With all the festivals the park now host there are tons of additions.
-Below are 6 things to do with Kids during Epcot’s Festival of the Holidays
+Epcot is one of our favorite parks, even my preschooler loves it so we are always seeking all the fun extra things to do with kids during Epcot’s Festival of the Holidays .
+With all the festivals the park now host there are tons of additions that are perfect for kids!

-New to the Festival this year is the Cookie Stroll.
+Returning this year is the Festival of the Holiday’s Cookie Stroll.
 This is fun and affordable as each cookie is $2 each.
 Plus what kid doesn’t love a cookie.
 You can read more about it here on my blog post all about the new Cookie Stroll.

 Chip and Dales Ornament Hunt

 We love the scavenger hunts that come with each festival.
 My toddler is now old enough to enjoy and understand them and she has a blast.
 It also makes our stroll through the World Showcase that much better!
 I have to say this one was a little bit tougher even for Mom and Dad but we still had a lot of fun doing it.
 Upon completion you get to pick out a set of Holiday Cards.
 The cost for the map is $6.99 and if your an Annual Passholder you do get a discount.

 Storytellers Around World Showcase

 One of my favorite things about Epcot that has been around for years is the Story Tellers Around World Showcase.
 Most of the countries have some kind of storyteller that talks about their Holiday traditions like Pierre Noel in France, Three Kings in Mexico, Father Christmas in the United Kingdom.
 You can also meet Santa and Mrs. Claus in the American Pavilion.
 Guide and times can be found in the Parks Times Guide.